on this page

 As advocates, ISOs help vulnerable Aboriginal and Torres Strait Islander people achieve outcomes that improve the level of opportunity for individuals with disability and the community.

-Customers can, for some payments and services, make arrangements to authorise a person or organisation to make limited enquiries on their behalf.
+Customers can, for some payments and services, make arrangements to authorise a person, such as a family member or friend, or an organisation to make limited enquiries on their behalf.

 - receive copies of mail

 - act and make changes on a customer’s behalf

 People with disability can take up these arrangements in any of these ways: